 - Expy: A stallion who appears in the background of one shot during "A Canterlot Wedding - Part 2" has drawn comparisons to Harry Potter and/or Kenji Setou, though he's much more likely to be based on the former than the latter (if either).

-- Fish Eyes: The filly (Berryshine's little sister) who dresses up as a ladybug for Nightmare Night does this at one point in "Luna Eclipsed".
+- Fish Eyes: "Piña Colada" (Berryshine's little sister) does this at one point in "Luna Eclipsed".
 Ironically, she's standing next to Fire Chief, Fanon daughter of Derpy, when it happens.